A QCEG PUBLICATION

 Venice — Luminous Luxury & Theatrical Fantasy Renaissance Traits

-Colour mastery, exoticism, carnival, sensuality, maritime wealth.
+Mastery of colour, exoticism, carnival, sensuality, maritime wealth.

 Couture Parallels